skycrew/britecore-test/README.md

 # Britecore Implementation Engineer Hiring Project: Feature Request App

 This repo contain small web application that allow IWS staff to log a feature request, requested by the client.
 The web application will list all feature requests.
 Staff can create, update or delete the feature requests.
-This repo should meet the minimum requirements as listed in the **[QUESTION](https://github.com/skycrew/britecore-test/blob/master/QUESTION.md "QUESTION")**
+This project should meet the minimum requirements as listed in the **[QUESTION](https://github.com/skycrew/britecore-test/blob/master/QUESTION.md "QUESTION")**

 ### Live Demo:
 https://britecore-test.ml/

+Hosted in GCP (micro instance) running on Ubuntu 18.04 LTS

 ### Setting Up Development Env